78 rpm Record Labels - Columbia

 Below are three examples of Columbia Children's records.

-Finally, some international labels for which I have only a few examples - including France, Japan, England, Italy and Brazil.
-All are variants of the Viva-Tonal style label except the last one from Brazil which is the microphone label.
+Finally, some international labels for which I have only a few examples - including France, Japan, England (2), Italy, Greece and Brazil.
+The first six are variants of the Viva-Tonal style label and the last two from Brazil which are the the microphone label and Magic Notes label.